FatihKoz/DisposableBasic/README.md

 ## Release / Update Notes

+18.DEC.21

+* Fixed a typo in EventServiceProvider (Cron Listeners)

 05.DEC.21

 * Added "Type Ratings" support (to display at aircraft/subfleet details and use in restrictions where needed)